kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 **1. External tooling (today's status quo).** Without this feature, you get the same behavior by creating the VPA in `Off` mode and flipping it to an active mode after N hours — a CronJob or a small controller that patches `updateMode`.
 It works, but every team rebuilds the same automation, and there's no per-VPA declarative way to say "wait N hours before acting."

 **2. Extend `EvictionRequirements` with a time-based condition.** `EvictionRequirements` (AEP-4831) already gates eviction on conditions.
 A duration doesn't fit its enum, which compares the recommendation against requests (`TargetHigherThanRequests` / `TargetLowerThanRequests`), and it only covers eviction — not admission-time injection or in-place resize.

-**3. Default the field with a Mutating Admission Policy.** For a cluster-wide default, a [Mutating Admission Policy](https://kubernetes.io/docs/reference/access-authn-authz/mutating-admission-policy/) can set `initialDelaySeconds` on VPAs that don't specify it, using native Kubernetes with no VPA-side flag.
-This complements the field rather than replacing it.

 ## Implementation History